WinRAR CEO horrified to learn his software has been free this whole time - The Beaverton

 Simon Lewis, IT specialist and former WinRAR employee, said everyone who worked on the program felt too bad to inform Roshal of his technical misstep.

 “Look, no one wanted to be the one to tell him he could have been a millionaire by now,” explained Lewis.
-“By the time we realized that he had accidentally programmed the trial to expire after 40 years instead of 40 days, everyone felt too awkward about breaking the news.
+“By the time we realized that he had accidentally programmed the trial to expire after 40 years instead of 40 days, everyone felt too awkward about breaking the .
 We all pitied him.”

 Looking back, Roshal admits that there were warning signs he ignored along the way.

-“I , I did think it was kinda weird that I never made any off of it in the 23 years WinRAR’s been available,” he said, shrugging sadly.
+“I mean, I did think it was kinda weird that I never made any off of it in the 23 years WinRAR’s been available,” he said, shrugging sadly.
 “But I just assumed that meant no one was using it.
 I mean, it’s a confusing program.
 I don’t even really know how it works.”